open-contracting/infrastructure/docs/projects/index.md

     .. markdown::

-      The term “project” is used in many contexts to mean different things.
-In OC4IDS, the term ‘project’ only refers to an ‘infrastructure project’ and should not be applied to an investment project, investment program, or budget code.
+      The term "project" is used in many contexts to mean different things.
+In OC4IDS, the term "project" only refers to an infrastructure project and should not be applied to an investment project, investment program, or budget code.

 ```
 ## What is the scope of OC4IDS?